greglu/hbase-writer/README.txt

 * CONFIGURING HERITRIX
 * FILE FORMAT
 * COMPILING THE SOURCE
+* BUILDING THE JAR
+* BUILDING THE SITE-REPORT

 The heritrix-hadoop-dfs-writer-processor is an extension to the Heritrix open source crawler written by the Internet Archive (http://crawler.archive.org/)